 Ten journal topics will be assigned during the semester.
 Journal topics are related to assigned readings in the textbook and/or writing prompts.
-Journals are completed in the composition book.
+Journals are completed in the MyWritingLab or in a composition, depending on the professor's instructions.
 Each journal must be one page to receive complete credit for the entry.
 Journals are meant to allow a student to express ideas, analyze, and critically think about the reading.
 Journals are graded for content, not grammar and mechanics.
-Journals will be graded twice during the semester.